jpswt/NoteForNote/README.md

 This application was created with Vite React.

-Note for Note is a blog geared towards guitarists and their stories.
+Note for Note is a MERN stack blog geared towards guitarists and their stories.
+Users can read blog posts created by other users anytime.
+Users can sign up and begin adding their stories to the community.

 ## Requirements